-If you go for a drug test and your result comes back as negative dilute, you employer may ask you to for another drug test.
+If you go for a drug test and your result comes back as negative dilute, your employer may ask you to for another drug test.
 This will certainly be inconvenient for you.

 You can learn here how to avoid a negative dilute drug test.

 A positive dilute drug test result is always positive.
-When you have negative dilute drug test result, many employers will require you to go back for another drug test.
+When you have a negative dilute drug test results, many employers will require you to go back for another drug test.